- Maybe you think I’m “throwing out” Hell. You think that I’ve rejected the very idea of Hell.

 Now, statistically, if we believe that only people who claim Jesus as their savior will escape the eternal conscious torment of hell, then this means that the majority of the population of the world are going to hell – this implies that God is a colossal failure.
 But God is love and love never fails.
 Either there is no eternal conscious torment, or the Bible is a liar.

 Now, I used this argument with some friends of mine, but one of them pointed to Adam and Eve in the Garden of Eden and said “well, God didn’t want them to eat the fruit!”
-He was implying that God actually doesn’t get what God wants.
+He was implying that God actually doesn’t get what God wants (interestingly enough: my friend was a Calvinist).
 If this is the line of reasoning you jump to in reply to my checkmate, then I believe you are answering the wrong question – I believe you are answering the question “does God get what God wants right away.”
-This is the wrong question – the question I am really asking could better be stated as “does God get what God wants eventually”, or “does God get what God wants in the end.”
+This is the wrong question – the question I am really asking could better be stated as “does God get what God wants eventually”, or “does God get what God wants in the end?”
 And going back to I Corinthians chapter 13, if God is love, then we know that God does not demand His own way (verse 5), and God is patient (verse 4).
 So, keep that in mind while we go back to 2 Peter 3:9:

 As surely as I live, declares the Sovereign Lord, I take no pleasure in the death of the wicked, but rather that they turn from their ways and live.
 Turn!
 Turn from your evil ways!